-Upon payment in cash of the benefit provided by any award granted under the A&R 2017 LTIP, any common stock that is covered by the award will be available for issue or transfer hereunder.
+Upon payment in cash of the benefit provided by any award granted under the A&R 2024 LTIP, any common stock that is covered by the award to the extent of such cash payment will be available for issue or transfer hereunder.
 Common stock tendered or otherwise used in payment of the exercise price of an option will not be added to the aggregate plan limit described above.
 In addition, common stock withheld by us or otherwise used to satisfy tax withholding will not be added to the aggregate plan limit.
 Moreover, common stock that is repurchased by us with option proceeds will not be added to the aggregate plan limit.
-All common stock covered by a SAR, to the extent that it is exercised and settled in common stock, and whether or not common stock is actually issued or transferred to the participant upon exercise of the SAR, will be considered issued or transferred pursuant to the A&R 2017 LTIP.
+All common stock covered by a SAR, to the extent that it is exercised and settled in common stock, and whether or not common stock is actually issued or transferred to the participant upon exercise of the SAR, will be considered issued or transferred pursuant to the A&R 2024 LTIP.

-For each award we will subtract one share from the available number of shares under the A&R 2017 LTIP for every one share underlying such award.
+For each award we will subtract one share from the available number of shares under the A&R 2024 LTIP for every one share underlying such award.